Why It Works

 Open pressure cooker and break up daal with a whisk.
 Set aside while you make the tadka.

-For the Tadka: Heat ghee in a heavy-bottomed non-stick skillet over high heat until lightly smoking.
+For the Tadka: Heat ghee in a skillet over high heat until lightly smoking.
 Reduce heat to medium.

-Add mundu chillies, mustard seeds, and whole cumin seed (stand away from skillet as the seeds pop).
+Add mundu chiles, mustard seeds, and whole cumin seed (stand away from skillet as the seeds pop).
 Wait until seeds sizzle, about 10 seconds, then add curry leaves and stir.
-Cook until the curry leaves sizzle, about 10 seconds longer, then add asafoetida, red chilli and roasted cumin powder.
+Cook until the curry leaves sizzle, about 10 seconds longer, then add asafoetida, red chile and roasted cumin powder.
 Stir vigorously and immediately transfer all contents to the daal and lightly stir.
 Do not mix thoroughly.
 Some of the ghee should float on top.
-Serve immediately with white rice, Indian bread (roti) or as an accompaniment to any Indian meal.
+Serve immediately with white rice, Indian bread (roti), or as an accompaniment to any Indian meal.

 |Nutrition Facts (per serving)|

 |Vitamin C 1mg||3%|